 Aware of the necessity of upholding a high level of executive education, the Swiss Finance Institute offers a select number of international and national executive programs which is constantly adapted to the needs of the industry.

 Special knowledge transfer events encourage the exchange between academia and practice.
 These events enhance the flow of research findings into practice while, conversely, allowing practical requirements to feed back into research topics.

-The Swiss Finance Institute has set up an Executive Education Advisory Board comprising leading specialists and experienced practitioners from the fields of education in banking and finance to oversee the strategic orientation of the courses offered and to ensure that highest standards of quality are upheld.
+The Swiss Finance Institute has set up an Education and Knowledge Center Advisory Board comprising leading specialists and experienced practitioners from the fields of education in banking and finance to oversee the strategic orientation of the courses offered and to ensure that highest standards of quality are upheld.

 All involved partners contribute financially to the foundation’s efforts.
 Every year, the Swiss federal government through its Swiss National Science Foundation contributes between CHF 2 and 3 million to the funding of research projects.
 The partner universities contribute CHF 6 million p.a. through co-financing of research projects and co-financing of professorships.
 The Swiss Finance Institute then fills any funding gaps.
 The Swiss Finance Institute has been set up with funds of CHF 75 million to be paid out over the next 12 to 15 years in amounts of 5 - 7 million per year.
 Each member bank of the Swiss Bankers Association contributed its fair share.
 Some, including the founder banks of the Swiss Finance Institute, have made substantial additional contributions.
 All these measures play a major role in ensuring the initiatives’ long-term sustainability.